 The Child Life Zone is an area inside Riley at IU Health where patients and their families can play, learn, laugh and relax.
 Built through support from Teammates for Kids Foundation, our Child Life Zone is one of the nation’s largest hospital playrooms.

-Families can use the Child Life Zone from 10 am to 7:30 pm, Monday through Friday.
-Participate in activities scheduled daily or watch our broadcast on Channel 5 of your child’s TV.
+Families can use the Child Life Zone from 10 am to 7:30 pm, Monday through Friday and from 10am-4pm, Saturday and Sunday.
+Participate in activities scheduled daily or watch live broadcast events on Channel 5 of your child’s TV (when available).
 Our schedule is always posted outside the Child Life Zone.

 Riley at IU Health encourages your family to explore the Child Life Zone, which offers the following family-friendly features: